Motorola Moto Z3

 The Moto Z3 costs $480 and it’s only available from Verizon.
 You’ll have to pay $350 for the 5G mod.

 Motorola offers a standard one-year limited warranty, which covers manufacturer defects.

 The Moto Z3 brings strong performance, an all-day battery, and an affordable price tag.
 The potential of 5G aside, it’s the best option for Verizon subscribers looking for a sub-$500 phone.

 Is there a better alternative?

+Yes.
 You shouldn’t overlook the OnePlus 6, which costs $530, has the newer Snapdragon 845 processor, a better design, and stronger cameras.
 It’s the better phone in every way — but we can’t recommend it here because you won’t be able to use it on Verizon or Sprint.
-If you’re a non-Verizon or Sprint customer looking for a phone the same price as the Moto Z3, go buy the OnePlus 6 immediately.

 How long will it last?

 The Moto Z3 is protected by Corning’s Gorilla Glass 3 on the front and back, which means you’ll still want to throw a case on the phone.
 There is no water resistance, so you should be careful with this phone around water.